 With Emily Weinstein, Carrie co-directs the Center for Digital Thriving, an innovation and research center that foregrounds teens’ perspectives and uses co-design approaches to build interventions to help youth (and all people) thrive in a tech-filled world.
 For many years, we have collaborated with Common Sense Education to build resources focused on digital well-being and digital citizenship.

 Also with Emily Weinstein, Carrie is co-author of the book, Behind Their Screens: What Teens are Facing (and Adults are Missing) (The MIT Press, 2022).
-Weinstein and James are currently writing a book for educators, Teaching for Digital Thriving (Under contract with Wiley/Jossey-Bass).
 Carrie’s past publications include Disconnected: Youth, New Media, and the Ethics Gap (The MIT Press, 2014), and numerous articles in peer-reviewed education and media journals.

 Carrie holds a M.A.
 (1996) and a Ph.D.
 (2003) in Sociology from New York University.
-She is the parent of two technology-loving kids, ages 13 and 18.
-You can follow her on Twitter at @carrie_james or on LinkedIn at carriejames.
+She is the parent of two technology-loving kids, ages 14 and 18.
+You can follow her on Twitter/X at @carrie_james and on LinkedIn at carriejames.